 Development of robust scientific and analytical work that gives decision-makers the confidence to act.

-The Action Programme is funding six projects to help foster short-lived climate pollutant policies and mitigation actions in countries and regions.
+The Action Programme funds projects to help foster short-lived climate pollutant policies and mitigation actions in countries and regions.
+These include:

 - Advancing the Clean Air, Health and Climate Integration Agenda in the ASEAN Region